chrissarmstrong/seeking-manifold/content/Home & Garden/Saying Goodbye to the Beast.md

 ![[circuit-board.png]]

 Here's the inside of the bottom case, which contains the power supplies for the amps.
-Lots of transformer iron together with scary-big capacitors (I was always a bit nervous working around those things).
+Lots of transformer steel together with scary-big capacitors (I was always a bit nervous working around those things).
 I had to brace the case with extra mechanical support to handle the weight (~35 lbs).

 ![[power-supplies.png]]